April Gardening Opportunities

 It’s lovely to grow your own lettuces and salads.
 I mix seeds of my favourite lettuce varieties, perked up with a few fennel and basil seeds and sow in window boxes.
 I enjoy baby leaf salads, I cut the leaves just above soil level after just a couple of weeks’ growth.
 For a continuous supply, I harvest the leaves from one container one week, and leaves from the other planter, the following week.
 Keep your plants well-watered and they’ll provide you with crisp, fresh tasting salads, all spring and summer long!

 Are you growing any tomatoes?
 The sooner you sow your tomato seeds the better, as your plants need a considerable amount of time to grow and develop.
-You’ll find lots of information about the new tomato varieties I trialled in my Tomato Trial.
+You’ll find lots of information about tomato varieties I’ve trialled and tested, and the best performing composts for tomatoes, in my Tomato Trials.
 Tomatoes can be started off inside a glasshouse or on a bright, windowsill.
 Plant out after all risk of frost has passed, at the end of May or beginning of June.
-Alternatively, you could purchase tomato plants at your local garden centre or nursery.

 Loseley Park Spring Garden Show

 If you’re on the lookout for some new plants for your garden, Loseley Park are holding a Spring Garden Show on Friday 19th April 2024, Saturday 20th April 2024, and Sunday 21th April 2024.
 This fabulous show gives visitors the chance to purchase a wide range of plants, garden furniture, pots, ornaments, and food, from a variety of stalls, growers, artisans, and producers.
 Visitors also get the chance to enjoy a relaxing stroll through Loseley’s beautiful gardens, which include one of the most amazing Wisterias you’re likely to find.